engmaths/emat30008/pdes/implicit_nonlinear.md

 ## Overview

 This week, we continue our study of implicit methods by looking at how they can be applied to nonlinear PDEs.
 Applying the implicit Euler method to a nonlinear PDE leads to a nonlinear system of algebraic equations.
 This nonlinear system must be solved using a homemade Newton's method or SciPy's `root` function at each time step.
-Alternatively, an *implicit-explicit* (IMEX) method can be used to produce a linear algebraic system that can be solved using NumPy's `linalg.solve` function (or SciPy's `root function`).
+Alternatively, an *implicit-explicit* (IMEX) method can be used to produce a linear algebraic system that can be solved using NumPy's `linalg.solve` function (or SciPy's `root` function).

 A common feature of all implicit methods is that a linear system of algebraic equations must be solved at each time step.
 The matrices associated with these linear systems are sparse.
 SciPy's `sparse` module contains several functions for constructing sparse matrices and carrying out sparse linear algebra.
-This can substantially reduce the memory footprint of your Python code and the time that is require to carry out linear algebra operations (e.g. compute matrix-vector products, solve linear systems).
+This can substantially reduce the memory footprint of your Python code and the time that is required to carry out linear algebra operations (e.g. compute matrix-vector products, solve linear systems).

 ## Exercise